Christopher Bell (racing driver): 2026

+During the O'Reilly Auto Parts Series, Bell made a start at Darlington, where he finished third.

+In the Truck Series, Bell continued his collaboration with Halmar Friesen Racing from the previous year, running five events in the team's second full-time No. 62 truck: Darlington, Bristol, Dover, Michigan and North Wilkesboro.
+Bell won the race at Bristol, his first win in the series since 2017.
+Bell was supposed to run the race at Richmond but would be replaced by Leland Honeyman Jr.

 CB Industries

 On September 19, 2019, Bell in conjunction with fellow racer Chad Boat announced the formation of CB Industries, a World of Outlaws sprint car team fielding the No. 21 Mobil 1 Toyota for Christopher Bell.
 In the team's first-ever race on September 21, 2019, they won the Jim Ford Classic.

 On August 13, 2019, the team won with Bell in their first-ever start in the World of Outlaws NOS Energy Drink Sprint Car Series at Tri-State Speedway.